GeniXCMS/GeniXCMS/README.md

 - Upload all files, except `inc/config/config.php`.
 - edit your site's config.php,
-- add this new configuration
+- add this new configuration if not exist
 ```php
 define('SITE_ID', 'type-random-chars');
 define('ADMIN_DIR', 'gxadmin');